Biden vies for senior vote in Florida as Trump heads for Pennsylvania

 The rally came hours after the White House said Trump had tested negative for COVID-19 on consecutive days and was not infectious to others.

 They were the president’s first negative COVID-19 tests announced by the White House since Trump said on Oct.
 2 that he had contracted the virus.
-In a memo, Dr. Sean Conley did not say when the tests were conducted.
+In a memo, White House physician Dr. Sean Conley did not say when the tests were conducted.

 Biden has been critical of Trump’s management of the pandemic.
 Trump has worked for months to shift public attention away from the coronavirus, which has infected more than 7.8 million people in the United States, killed more than 214,000 and put millions out of work.